Chris ScheelsApril 16, 2021

 What is ZTNA?

 Zero Trust Network Access is based on the fundamental principle that no user—human or machine—should be automatically granted access to anything.
 It is the ultimate extension of the “principle of least privilege.”
-With ZTNA, a user is denied access to networks and digital assets by default and are only permitted access after their identity (user + device + context) is extensively authenticated.
+With ZTNA, a user is denied access to networks and digital assets by default and is only permitted access after their identity (user + device + context) is extensively authenticated.
 Dynamic policies and entitlements are then granted to the identity, provisioning limited access to authorized resources.
 These surgical entitlements are conditional and based on context and risk tolerance defined by your business.

 Zero Trust Network Access is based on the fundamental principle that no user—human or machine—should be automatically granted access to anything.
 This “principle of least privilege” only grants access if conditional entitlements are verified and extensive identity and context authentication are satisfied.